 If you are an advanced rider, you’ll enjoy the 60% gradient on the Dunhill slope.
 You’ll also fall in love with the off-piste runs through the open terrain.

 It’s worth noting that the resort features a luxurious snowpark with facilities for pros, beginners and entry-level skiers.
 In addition to this, Stubai features family facilities, including BIG Family Ski-Camp.
 In this area, there are lots of magic carpets for kids to learn how to ski.
 And in case they get tired, there’s a kid’s restaurant on the slopes.

-6. St. Anton am Arlberg ski resort
+6. St. Anton am Arlberg

 Hmm, where do we even start with this resort?
 It has almost everything a skier would want to make lasting memories in a ski vacation.